-There are several reasons why a contact in your database won't receive your emails, sees a security notice or emails are going to the junk folder.
-Here are some of the most common issues:
+There are several reasons why a contact in your database won't receive your emails, this article explains how to troubleshoot this.

 Spam filters consider dozens of factors and assign a "spam score" to each email.
 If this spam score is higher than a predetermined maximum, the email is moved to the junk folder.

 Envoke's sending IP addresses are continually monitored to ensure they are in good standing.
 We employ feedback loops, automated bounce management and monitor anomalies in email activity.

 Despite this ongoing delivery management emails going to spam or junk folders are unavoidable.
 A surprising number of legitimate emails sent to opt-in lists end up in spam folders.
 Major Email Service Providers (ESPs) estimate this number is as high as 20%.
 This is not an Envoke-specific metric - it applies to emails sent from any provider.

 Spam filters are different for each server, which means the same email may pass through one spam filter and be flagged by another.
 They are also "trained" by individuals so spam filtering within the same provider varies by users.

 Once the recipient's mail server accepts a message for delivery (there is no failure / bounce recorded) we have no visibility into what decisions that server is making into how to handle it and why.